MichaelWarmbier/Console-Pacman/README.md

 ## Description

 This version of Pacman is being developed using the standard libraries of C++ and the Windows.h header.
 Written and compiled in Visual Studio 2019.
 All credit is shared between both developers.

+This project was made with the purpose of practicing turning abstract concepts into concrete code.
+None of those code was directly ripped or inspired by anything other than the abstract logic of the game.

 ## File System